0bob0/TAFE-C-/README.md

 This is what we call a `Method`.
 A method is similar to a `Function` in other programming languages.
 The `Main` method is called in the above code.
 The main method is the first method (function) to be called when initially running the program.
 This means that nearly all the code you write will be inside the `Main()` method.

-For now we won't talk about what `static void` and `(string[] args)` means just yet, they will be discussed later however, if you want to read about them now some links to more information will be located just below.
+For now we wont talk about what `static void` and `(string[] args)` means just yet, they will be discussed later however, if you want to read about them now some links to more information will be located just below.

 <h6 style="font-size:11px;"><i>*note: It is important to note that throughout this document `method` and `function` are interchangeably used, they both mean the same thing. a method is a function and a function is a method</i></h6>